Te Rika Temara-Benfell

 Dip (Te Reo), Dip (Maori Governance), LLB, LLM, MInstd

-A proud alumnus of the University of Waikato, Te Rika holds advanced Diplomas in Te Reo and Māori Governance, a Bachelor of Laws (Double Major in Law and Māori Studies) and a Master of Laws specialising in Māori, Pacific and Indigenous Law.
+A proud alumnus of the University of Waikato, Te Wānanga o Aotearoa, and Te Pūkenga, he holds Advanced Diplomas in Te Reo Māori and Māori Governance, a Bachelor of Laws with a double major in Law and Māori Studies, and a Master of Laws specialising in Māori, Pacific, and Indigenous Law.

-Prior to entering into a career as both Te Puna Ariki’s CE and as a professional trustee/governor, Te Rika worked as a Senior Regional Advisor at Te Puni Kōkiri (Ministry for Māori Development), leading major projects that strengthened community and economic development across the Waikato-Waiariki regions.
-Before that, he was Head of Programme Design and Delivery at Tuaropaki, where he led transformative intergenerational initiatives for the $1.2 billion Māori trust.
+Before becoming Chief Executive of Te Puna Ariki and establishing himself as a professional governor and trustee, Te Rika held senior leadership roles across both the public and Māori sectors.
+As Senior Regional Advisor at Te Puni Kōkiri, he led major initiatives that strengthened community and economic development across the Waikato and Waiariki regions.
+Prior to this, he served as Head of Programme Design and Delivery at Tuaropaki, leading the trust’s social development arm and delivering transformative intergenerational initiatives for the $1.2 billion Māori trust.

 Areas of Expertise: Long-term Strategy, Organisational Leadership, Community Advocacy, Māori Governance and Land Administration, Project Management, Regional/District Development, Law and Policy, Programme Design and Delivery.